-Next, let’s add the diced tomatoes, tomato paste, tomato sauce (gotta love those cans of tomatoes…keep’em coming!), water, sugar, spices and garlic.
+Next, add diced tomatoes, tomato paste, tomato sauce (gotta love those cans of tomatoes…keep’em coming!), water, sugar, spices and garlic.

 Let’s get started on the eggplant.
 I love eggplant!
 I get so excited when I start seeing rich deep purple in the markets this time of year!
 I think it’s one of those veggies people are scared of but, don’t be!
 They are our friends!

-Next you are going to place a big fry skillet on your stove top and get that heating up with some oil.
+Next place a big fry skillet on the stove top and get that heating up with some oil.
 (Where does a fry pan with hot oil go?
 It goes on the back of the range so that little hands won’t reach up and grab it causing a horrible horrific accident!
 Please…with sugar on top!)

-Next you will carefully place them in the oil in your large fry pan.
-They will cook fairly quickly and should be tender when poked with a fork.
+Watch them carefully…(they do tricks…not really), they will cook fairly quickly and should be tender when poked with a fork.
 Turn them as they begin to turn a golden brown.
-Once they are done cooking, place them on a paper towel lined plate so that the excess oil can drain off.
+Once done cooking, place them on a paper towel lined plate so that the excess oil can drain off.
 Aren’t they beautiful?!

-Next drop the Ricotta cheese by the spoonful on top of the eggplant.
-Then sprinkle with Parmesan and a layer of mozzarella cheese.
+Drop the Ricotta cheese by the spoonful on top of the eggplant.
+Sprinkle with Parmesan and a layer of mozzarella cheese.

-Next spoon a layer of sauce on top of the cheese’s.
-Now you are going to repeat the entire process again.
+Next… spoon a layer of sauce on top of the cheese’s.
+Repeat the entire process again.
 Layer of Eggplant, then ricotta, then Parmesan, mozzarella, and then sauce.
 Finish with another sprinkling of mozzarella.
 (Yes, I realize there is no picture of that final step…I got excited about eating it!
 Pictures were not on my mind…sorry!
 Epic fail!)